hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_instance.html.markdown

 * `description` - (Optional) The description of the Machine Learning Compute Instance.
 Changing this forces a new Machine Learning Compute Instance to be created.

-* `identity` - (Optional) A `identity` block as defined below.
+* `identity` - (Optional) An `identity` block as defined below.
 Changing this forces a new Machine Learning Compute Instance to be created.

 * `local_auth_enabled` - (Optional) Whether local authentication methods is enabled.
 Defaults to `true`.
 Changing this forces a new Machine Learning Compute Instance to be created.